 Normally I would urge you to visit the rest of the museums, as they are chock full of some of the world's most amazing and beautiful art.

 But maybe you have really limited time, or who have been to the museums before and want to re-visit just the Sistine Chapel.

 Click here to book a 1.5 hour visit to the Sistine Chapel and St. Peter's Basilica.
 (Your guide will provide explanations of the Sistine Chapel and St. Peter's Basilica, but as you are sort of speeding through the rest of the Vatican Museums, there is not a tour covering the art you see on your way to the Sistine Chapel.)

-Of course you can also book small group Vatican Museum tours during normal hours.
-And, you might want to consider booking a tour of the Vatican Museums on a Friday night.
+Alternatively, you might want to consider booking a tour of the Vatican Museums on a Friday or Saturday night.
 It's an amazing experience and I highly recommend it!

 You can book a regular entry ticket, or a tour.

-For a really special experience, book a VIP tour, exclusively through Viator, that features
+For a really special experience, book a VIP tour, that features after-hours viewing.

 Most Vatican Museum tours do not offer this option, so you will have the Sistine Chapel almost entirely to yourselves.

 Want to save this to Pinterest?
 Pin it here!